vihara-ambegoda/AutoCAD-Practice-Drawings-Portfolio/README.md

 ## 🔗 About This Repository

-This repository is part of my learning journey in **technical drafting** using AutoCAD.
+This repository is part of my learning journey in **2D Technical Drafting** using AutoCAD.
 The goal is to improve:
 - Drawing accuracy
 - Use of CAD standards
 - Preparation for industry or academic projects